 Businesses spend trillions of dollars every year on computing and information systems.
 Banking & Securities companies spend the most on IT followed closely by manufacturing and natural resources, government and communications media services according to Gartner.
 Companies are looking for data solutions to get a competitive advantage in their industry.
 This surge is fueled by information management, big data and analytics tools.
 What does this mean for you?
 It means an increased need for computer technicians and help desk specialist to keep the infrastructure running smoothly.

 What is Big Data?

-Big data involves data sets so large and complex that traditional processing application software is inadequate to capture, curate, manage, and process the data within a reasonable amount of time.
+Big data involves managing data sets so large and complex that traditional processing application software is inadequate to capture, curate, manage, and process the data within a reasonable amount of time.
 Big data can be used for predictive and user behavior analytics.
 Understanding the trends in a company’s industry can give them a competitive advantage and allow them to get first to market with any idea or product.

 The challenges of big data can be measured by increasing amounts of data, the speed of data, and the range of data types and sources.
 Big data can be measured by the five Vs; characteristics that include volume, variety, velocity, variability and veracity.